Skip to content

 This document serves as a comprehensive guide for partners, technical stakeholders, and other professionals seeking to understand, implement, or optimize our solutions.
 It provides detailed information and best practices tailored for our two deployment models: on-premises and hybrid.

 The content is designed to assist in planning, deploying, and maintaining these systems, ensuring seamless integration and operational efficiency.
-Whether you are a partner aiming to support end-users or a technical lead managing deployments, this document is crafted to address your and facilitate successful outcomes.
+Whether you are a partner aiming to support end-users or a technical lead managing deployments, this document is crafted to address your needs and facilitate successful outcomes.

 To ensure a successful implementation of the Excalibur authentication system, the following prerequisites must be met.
 These requirements are designed to support high availability (HA), security, and seamless integration within your infrastructure.